Best Tools for Gardening

 - Keep them sharp, as blunt edges and blades will only slow you down.

-- Store them in a dry place, this is especially important with wooden items.
+- Store them in a dry place, especially with wooden items.

 - Prevent rusting by wiping over metal with a wire brush.

-- Protect your tools from moisture by sealing with an appropriate oil.
+- Protect your tools from moisture by sealing them with an appropriate oil.